ScrollPrize/scrollprize-website/docs/12_grand_prize.md

 A [Review Team](#review-process) made up of technical experts and [papyrologists](https://en.wikipedia.org/wiki/Papyrology) will assess all Grand Prize submissions to ensure that they can:
 - Read at least 4 separate passages from the two scrolls, each containing at least 140 characters of continuous text
 - Verify that each passage contains no more than 15% of characters which are missing or illegible
+- The 140 characters per passage include the 15% of characters which may be missing or illegible, so 119 characters must be legible.
+Legible characters only count as legible when viewed on a letter-by-letter basis without papyrological interpolation.
-- Confirm that submissions contain legitimate and linguistically plausible text
+- Confirm that submissions contain legitimate and linguistically plausible text.
-- Independently reproduce and verify your results using your code and documented techniques
+- Independently reproduce and verify your results using your code and documented techniques.

+If no team meets the criteria by the deadline, we reserve the right to award the prize to the team(s) that came closest. **This is not a guarantee** — we will only award a prize if we believe the spirit of the prize been met. **We do encourage everyone to submit their work by the deadline, even if you don’t believe you fully met the criteria.**

 To qualify for the grand prize, you must have registered at the time you downloaded the data.
 The registration form can be found on the [data page](/data).